Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Proof of Theorem

+Here, the difficult part is to compute the functions $r_i, \, i=1,2,3,4$ in $\widetilde\omega_i$.
+Proving the independence of the basis for each $k$ is even more difficulty.
+Thus, we turn to focus value computation which can be easily used to show the independence of the basis (i.e. the focus values).

-Having determined the coefficients we need in $P$ and $Q$ of system (\ref{Eq7}), we now use the computation of focus values to prove the existence of $10$ small-amplitude limit cycles.
+Having determined the coefficients we need in $P$ and $Q$ of system (\ref{Eq6}), we now use the computation of focus values to prove the existence of $10$ small-amplitude limit cycles.
 We compute the focus values up to $\varepsilon^5$ order as follows:

-We call $v_{ij}$ the $j$th $\varepsilon^i$-order focus value of system (\ref{Eq7}), and note that $v_{0j}=0, \, j=0,1,2, \dots$ since at $\varepsilon=0$ system (\ref{Eq7}) is a Hamiltonian system.
+We call $v_{ij}$ the $j$th $\varepsilon^i$-order focus value of system (\ref{Eq6}), and note that $v_{0j}=0, \, j=0,1,2, \dots$ since at $\varepsilon=0$ system (\ref{Eq6}) is a Hamiltonian system.
 The computation of $V_i$ is equivalent to the computation of $i$th-order Melnikov function $M_i(h)$.
 But the computation of focus values is much easier than that of the higher-order Melnikov functions.
-The disadvantage of the focus value computation is that conditions obtained from the first few focus values can not be used to prove an infinite number of focus values to equal zero.
+The disadvantage of the focus value computation is that conditions obtained from the first few focus values are hard to be used to prove vanishing of an infinite number of focus values.
 But this can be easily verified by the above formulas $\widetilde\omega_i$.

 The focus values $v_{ij}$ can be obtained by using many different symbolic programs (e.g., the Maple program developed in~\cite{Yu1998}).
-Firstly, note that $v_{i0} = \frac{1}{2} b_{01i}, \, i=1,2, \dots$.
+Firstly, note that $v_{i0} = \frac{1}{2}\, b_{01i}, \, i=1,2, \dots$.
 In order to execute the Maple program, set $b_{01i} = 0, \, i=1,2, \dots$.
 In addition, set $b_{211} = 1$.
 Now, we start from $V_1$ and obtain

-Setting $v_{11}=0$ yields $ b_{031} = - \frac{1}{3} ( a_{121}+ b_{111}- \frac{1}{2} a_1 b_{111}-2 a_2 b_{021} +1). $ Further, setting $v_{12} = 0$ results in
+Setting $v_{11}=0$ yields $ b_{031} = ( \frac{1}{2} a_1 b_{111}+2 a_2 b_{021} -a_{121}- b_{111} -1)/3. $ Further, setting $v_{12} = 0$ results in

 Then, we have

 where